airswap/developers/docs/tutorials/maker/README.md

 First, use the [ETH Faucet](https://faucet.rinkeby.io/) to obtain Rinkeby ETH.

-Then, go to the [AST Faucet](https://ast-faucet-ui.development.airswap.io/) and obtain AST.
+Then, go to the [AST Faucet](https://ast-faucet-ui.development.airswap.io/) to obtain Rinkeby AST.
 The faucet will grant you 5000, and you only need 250 per intent.

 Use ENV to control which environment to connect to.
 We'll use `development` for Rinkeby.
 You can `production` for Mainnet when you're ready to go live.